bretamyers/FabricTools/FabricDWQueryCostAnalyzer/README.md

 RunConcurrency | The concurrency number that was used for the run.
 QueryRepeatCount | The number of times a query will run (should be between 1 and 4) eg. QueryRepeatCount = 4 and queryList = [query1, query2] will become [query1, query1, query1, query1, query2, query2, query2].
 This is useful when comparing query durations between cold and warm caches.
 StoreQueryResults | The stored query results flag used during the run.
 A *false* value means that results will not be saved in the QueryResults table.
+StoreQueryResults | The specified parameter used to determine if the query results should be stored in the QueryResultsTable.
 ServerGuid | The server GUID of the warehouse.
-DWGuid | The GUID of the warehouse used.
+ItemType | The type of artifacts the queries were executed against ['Lakehouse', 'Warehouse'] DWGuid | The GUID of the warehouse used.
 DWName | The warehouse name.
 DWVersion | The warehouse version.